 You may still be entitled to medical treatment in the country where you are living and working.
 Medical treatment for UK workers overseas may be free or at a reduced cost.

-Generally, you continue paying National Insurance when working abroad if you:
+Generally, you continue paying National Insurance while working abroad if you:

 What happens if you work as an employee in a country which has a Reciprocal Agreement or Double Contribution Convention?
 These arrangement are also called 'bilateral Social Security agreements'.